core45/system-settings-db/README.md

 ### Setting a value
 In the database you can set a value for a key.
 The key is a string and the value can be a string, integer or boolean.

-To access the value os a key you can use the `config()` helper function.
+To access the value of a key you can use the `config()` helper function.

 ```php
 config('system-settings-db.key');